arnaudsm/iot-health/README.md

 # Start server
 Run `docker-compose up -d` on the main folder

-Clear cache with : `docker-compose -d --build --force-recreate`
+Clear cache with : `docker-compose up -d --build --force-recreate`

 `docker exec -it web sh` to create a terminal inside